angelocarlotto/todolist42v1app/speckit.specify.md

 2. **Task Management**
    - Users can create, edit, and delete tasks.
-   - Users can share any task using a public URL, allowing anyone with the link to view the task (with appropriate privacy/security considerations).
+   - Users can share any task using a public URL with configurable security options:
+     - Set expiration time (hours/days)
+     - Limit maximum number of views
+     - Toggle public editing permissions
+     - View live countdown timer showing time until expiration
+   - Public viewers see real-time updates via SignalR when tasks are modified
    - Each task has the following properties:
        - ID (unique identifier)
        - Short title
        - Description